tytydraco/yessleep/out/The_Angels_Silence.md

 \*\*\*

-Ah, you bastard! there's banging again.
+Ah, you bastard! there's that banging again.
 Sounds like a jungle up there, a wild beast ritual or maybe a herd of elephants?
 Is she having a party now?

 In a fury of rage, I tear out of my place and make for the stairs.